 Short Range Devices (SRD) are radio devices that offer a low risk of interference with other radio services, usually because their transmitted power, and hence their range, is low.
 The definition 'Short Range Device' may be applied to many different types of wireless equipment, including various forms of:

-However, like all radio equipment, short-range devices have to meet the Radio and Telecommunications Terminal Equipment (R&TTE) Directive to be placed on the market within the European Community.
+However, like all radio equipment, short-range devices have to meet the Radio Equipment Directive (RED) to be placed on the market within the European Community.
 The operation of the equipment is subject to the frequency management regulations of the relevant member state.

 As the definition 'Short Range Device' can be so widely applied, ETSI has produced a series of standards for generic short range devices.
 Each standard covers short range devices operating within a defined frequency range.

-These standards are each in two parts (as are the majority of ETSI Harmonized Standards).
+These standards are each in two parts (as are the majority of ETSI Harmonised Standards).
 Part 1 covers technical requirements, including those for specific applications.
-Part 2 is the Harmonized Standard, which identifies the necessary parameters to comply with article 3.2 of the R&TTE Directive.
+Part 2 is the Harmonised Standard, which identifies the necessary parameters to comply with the Radio Equipment Directive.

 In addition, ETSI produces standards that specify essential requirements related to Electromagnetic Compatibility (EMC).
 For short range devices, the relevant ETSI EMC standards are EN 301 489-1 (Common technical requirements for radio equipment) and EN 301 489-3 (Specific conditions for SRDs).